 A + or - operation field causes generation of a one-word constant whose format depends upon the number of expressions in the operand field.
 The formats generated for the corresponding number of expressions are described below:

 3. Two Word Constant, TWC

 A TWC data generating word will actually generate two words.
-All floating point expressions should be preceded by TWC (except in the case of literals).
 The sign of both words will be the same and equal to the sign of the value of the expression given.

 H. LINE ITEM